heremaps/gluecodium/docs/lime_idl.md

 * **Note:** the following features of struct types cannot be combined with "external" behavior: custom constructors, field default values.
 * **Note:** the way of specifying the name of the external type to use varies slightly between output languages.
-For C++ and Java it needs to be a fully-qualified name and it is specified through `cpp name "..."` and `java name "..."` values of the external descriptor.
+For C++ and Java it needs to be a fully-qualified name, and it is specified through `cpp name "..."` and `java name "..."` values of the external descriptor.
 For Swift and Dart a regular short name is enough, so it can be specified through `@Swift("...")` and `@Dart("...")` attributes (or omitted if the name is the name of the type in IDL declaration).